 The length of this apprenticeship should typically be 36-42 months, depending on prior qualifications and relevant work experience.

-Individual employers will set the selection criteria for their apprenticeship, but apprentices will as a minimum be qualified to GCE A Levels or equivalent L3 qualification.
+Individual employers will set the selection criteria for their apprenticeship, but the apprentices will as a minimum have 3 GCE A ‘levels or equivalent.

 This apprenticeship should be reviewed after three years